Culture of Bangladesh: Cuisine

 Fish is the dominant source of protein, cultivated in ponds and fished with nets in the fresh-water rivers of the Ganges delta.
 More than 40 types of mostly freshwater fish are common, including carp, varieties like rui (rohu), katla, magur (catfish), chingŗi (prawn or shrimp), as well as shuţki machh (dried fish) are popular.
-Salt water fish ilish is very popular among Bengalis can be called an icon of Bengali cuisine.
+Salt water fish ilish (hilsha) is very popular among Bangladeshis can be called an icon of Bangladeshi cuisine.
 Unlike neighboring West Bengal, serving dishes with beef is not a taboo in Bangladesh as Muslims are the majority.
-Beef curry is a very common and essential part of Bengal Muslim cuisine.
+Beef curry is a very common and essential part of Bangladeshi Muslim cuisine.

-Pithas are a categories of food which most like crapes and fritters though there exceptions to that such as bibikhana Pitha which is like a steamed cake.
+Pithas are a categories of food which most like crapes and fritters though there exceptions to that such as bibikhana pitha which is like a steamed cake.
 Pithas are most common in seasons of Shoroth, Hemanto, and Sheet.
-Popular pitas include Teler pitha, Patishapta pitha, Bhapa pitha and more.
+Popular pitas include teler pitha, patishapta pitha, bhapa pitha and more.

 Clothes

 Bangladesh is home to a diverse range of traditional clothing which is worn by people in their everyday lives.
 Bangladeshi people have unique clothing preferences.
-Bangladeshi men traditionally wear a kurta, often called Panjabi, on religious and cultural occasions.
+Bangladeshi men traditionally wear a kurta, often called a panjabi, on religious and cultural occasions.
 They may also be seen wearing a shirt unique to Bangladesh called fotua.
 Fotua is also available in various styles for women.
 Bangladeshi men wear lungi as casual wear (in rural areas).
 Due to the British influence during colonization, shirt-pant and suits are also very common.
 Bangladeshi women traditionally wear shari and young females are also often seen in shalwar kameez.
 It is worn during festive occasions, celebrations and weddings.
 It is also worn as a formal attire by women in the workplaces while shalwar kameez is worn by women doing more practical jobs.
 In urban areas, women can also be seen wearing western clothes.
 Sharis come in many different materials: silk sharis, georgette sharis, or designer sharis, each particular fabric contributes to representing the culture overall.
 Weaving these unique fabric for these Sharis is a traditional art in Bangladesh.
+Bangladeshi women also wear lehengas especially events like weddings and festive occasions.